-Information for patients
+Information for patients from the Dermatology Department

-This leaflet is being given to you as your clinician (doctor or specialist nurse) has recommended that you have skin surgery.
-The leaflet aims to answer questions and give instructions about your procedure.
-If after reading this leaflet you have any further questions or concerns, please contact the dermatology team or speak to your surgeon on the day of your surgery.
+Your clinician (doctor or specialist nurse) has recommended that you have skin surgery.
+This leaflet aims to answer questions and give instructions about your procedure.

+If after reading this leaflet you have any further questions or concerns, please contact the Dermatology team or speak to your surgeon on the day of your surgery.